mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     return _links_cache[url]
 ```

-The cache works, but now [you've polluted the logic of your function with something that doesn't belong there](#what-goes-into-a-function-and-what-doesnt): caching.
+The cache works, but [you've polluted the logic of your function with something that doesn't belong there](#what-goes-into-a-function-and-what-doesnt): caching.
 The job of your function was to fetch links from a URL, and that's it.
 On top of that, if you want to add caching to other functions, you will have to modify the functions again, and yet the logic will be very similar.